 - Saved $300,000 annually on audit fees

-- Reduced manual touch points, standardized document and data models, and centralized all documents in the platform
+- Reduced manual touch points, standardised document and data models, and centralised all documents in the platform

 - All activity is logged in the platform, providing a complete audit trail